UW-UPL/Documentation/README.md

 ## Removing a Coord

-Run `sudo bash upl-admin`, and follow the prompts.
+Run `sudo upl-admin`, and follow the prompts.

 ## Starting up servers
 Machines that need to be turned back on.
 They are listed **in order they should be started**: